 Since the early 1990s NAEP has had the benefit of independent outside advice on topics of urgency or interest.
 These studies have been very helpful to the Governing Board and NCES as they made decisions about the future of the NAEP program.
-For example, several years ago some research was conducted to examine the possibility of combining the NAEP national and state samples to achieve more efficiency and cost-savings.
+For example, several years ago some research was conducted to examine the possibility of combining the NAEP national and state samples to achieve more efficiency and cost savings.
 Starting in 2003 NAEP moved in that direction.
 The decisions surrounding the change, however, were only as good as the research that bolsters it.
 The work of the current NAEP Validity Panel, in conjunction with the current NAEP operations contractors, has contributed significantly to making the change possible.

 The value of this kind of applied research cannot be overestimated.
 Neither can the value of the independent nature of this work.
 The NAEP program is very large and complex and demands a commitment of many resources from the NAEP contractors.
 NAEP contractors should not be burdened with conducting simultaneous research studies while carrying out the requirements of the operations contracts.
 There is a precedent for this approach in the current separation of responsibilities for operations and research in separate NAEP contracts.
 There are two reasons why independent validity studies on topics associated with the non-cognitive framework are recommended.
 First, there are some non-cognitive variables that will need validation, particularly if those variables are new or are new composite indexes of existing variables.
-Second, following the approach already established for the NAEP cognitive components, recommendations from such research studies must-should be truly independent and free from any conflict of interest.
+Second, following the approach already established for the NAEP cognitive components, recommendations from such research studies should be truly independent and free from any conflict of interest.

-Review of the Background Information Framework
+Review of the Contextual Information Framework

-This-The background information framework should be reviewed on a periodic basis.
-The NAEP cognitive frameworks are reviewed every ten years.
+The contextual information framework should be reviewed on a periodic basis.
+NAEP cognitive frameworks are reviewed every ten years.
 This policy was adopted at the time of the NAEP redesign in 1996.
 Reviewing a NAEP framework can result in major revision, minor revision, or even no revision and re-adoption.
 The framework may be updated as needed.
-A thorough review of the Background Information Framework should be undertaken Since the background framework is a new undertaking, a required review after five years is appropriate with additional reviews every ten years.
+A thorough review of the Contextual Information Framework should be undertaken every ten years.